Our Newsletter

 Worship

-We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month, April 7 and 21, and festivals.
-April 14 is Service of the Word.
-Worship with the Band is on April 28.
+We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month.
+May 12 is Service of the Word.
+Worship with the Band is May 26.
+Thank you to the Band and singers for your music on Apr.
+28. Thanks also to the Quartet+ for beginning worship on Apr.
+14. Thank you to the Choir for singing on Apr.
+28. It will sing on May 26.

 If you are unable to come to the front, please tell the usher and the elements will be brought to you.
 Those who do not receive Communion are welcome to come forward for a blessing.